CITY CENTRE RENAISSANCE

 We've assisted businesses to put measures in place to enable COVID secure trading.

-We've created Shop 4 Plymouth, an online shopping facility for businesses, backed up by a pro-active marketing campaign supported by the Reopening High Street Fund.
+We've created Shop 4 Plymouth, an online shopping facility for businesses, backed up by a pro-active marketing campaign under the slogan of Geddon Plymouth and supported by the Reopening High Street Fund.

-We've submitted a bid to the Future High Street Fund in partnership with Urban Splash and the University of Plymouth to restore and redevelop two of the city's most important buildings, providing new places to live and build a high profile events economy in the heart of the city centre.
+We were successful with our Future High Street Fund application in partnership with Urban Splash to restore and redevelop two of the city's most important buildings (The Civic Centre and Guildhall) providing new places to live and build a high profile events economy in the heart of the city centre.

 What are we doing now?